 Established in 2004, Gold Medal Plates is the foundation's largest fundraising campaign which supports Canadian athletes to live, train, and prepare for Olympic competitions.
 The campaign raised more than $1m in 2015 alone and nearly $11 million since 2004.

-In terms of ranking, Canadian Olympic Committee set the goal for Canada to rank 12th in medal count in the London 2012 Summer games.
+In terms of ranking, Canadian Olympic Committee set the goal for Canada to rank 12th in the medal count in the London 2012 Summer games.
 Canada fell short and ranked 18th.
 Canada is sending a team of 313 athletes to the XXXI Olympics in Rio.
-The chair of Own the Podium, John Furlong, is striving for a top 12 ranking, while Infostrada Sports predicts that Canada will win 18 medals in Rio and finish 16th overall in medal count .
+The chair of Own the Podium, John Furlong, is striving for a top 12 ranking, with Infostrada Sports predicting that Canada will win 18 medals in Rio and finish 16th overall in the medal count.
 Go Canada!

 In F2015, Canadian Olympic Foundation spent 15% of revenues on fundraising and administrative costs combined, which is within Charity Intelligence’s reasonable range.
 The foundation is consistently cost efficient from F2013 to F2015.
 The charity has funding reserves of $13.6m, including $3.1m of donor-endowed funds.
 The total funding reserve can cover annual grants for 3 years or 2.3 years excluding donor-endowed funds.

 In F2015, the foundation moved $8.7m of current assets into investments, incurring $516k of unrealized loss and $34k of investment management fees.

 Analysis conducted by Ruoxi Gao in 2016, currently under review by Canadian Olympic Foundation.
 Changes and edits may be forthcoming.

 |Administrative costs as % of revenues||7.8%||8.1%||8.5%|

 |Program cost coverage (%)||294.3%||161.1%||105.9%|